anniehedgpeth/workflow/chefkata.md

-Any time I change the cookbook, from that cookbook’s directory, I need to: bump the version in `metadata.rb`
+Any time I change the cookbook, from that cookbook’s directory, I need to:
+ - bump the version in `metadata.rb` or it won't upload the new one
  - (you would normally automate that in Jenkins) `berks install`
 `berks upload`

 # To bootstrap a new machine:

-`knife bootstrap chefkata4.southcentralus.cloudapp.azure.com -N chefkata4 -r 'recipe[chefkata::default], recipe[ubuntu-14-hardening::default]' --ssh-user annie --sudo`
+`knife bootstrap chefkata5.southcentralus.cloudapp.azure.com -N chefkata5 -r 'recipe[chefkata::default], recipe[ubuntu-14-hardening::default]' --ssh-user annie --sudo`

 # To converge on that node from here on out:

 run `sudo chef-client` in an ssh session

+# To validate with InSpec Profile
+First you have to add your private key to the local ssh (I don't know if it matters which directory you're in.)
+`ssh-add`
+`ssh annie@chefkata5.southcentralus.cloudapp.azure.com`
+`inspec exec https://github.com/anniehedgpeth/chefkata_inspec -t ssh://annie@chefkata5.southcentralus.cloudapp.azure.com`

 # To add run-list: